ExpressLRS/Docs/docs/quick-start/lua-howto.md

 <img src="../../assets/images/lua/blejoystick-bw.png" width = "40%">

 Pressing the `[BLE Joystick]` selection activates BluetoothLE Joystick mode which allows connection to simulators through the bluetooth of your computer.
 Reboot or change models to exit this mode.

+## Troubleshooting the Lua Script

+### ExpressLRS Lua Script is stuck at `Loading...`

+Go back to the [Radio Setup Guide](../../quick-start/tx-prep/) and make sure your radio is prepped up for ExpressLRS.

+Also make sure your module has been flashed with v2.0 firmware.
+V2 Lua for V2.0-flashed modules, V1 Lua for v1.x-flashed modules (including modules fresh from factory; except the new OLED-equipped NamimnoRC modules and the Happymodel ES24TX Pro full-size module).

+For newly-acquired ExpressLRS modules, flashing via USB is the recommended update method.

+### On v1.x, I can choose 2W on the Lua, but I cannot do that anymore.
+What gives?

+This means your module cannot go that high or that low.
+The power levels you can select on the new Lua script is based off the power levels your module supports.

+This also applies to other options like `Enable Backpack WiFi` or `BLE Joystick`.
+If your module doesn't support any of these features, it won't show up on the Lua Script.